-Existing social platforms like Reddit, have started running crowdfunding campaigns of their own, and this trend is likely to continue.
+Existing social platforms like Reddit, have started running crowdfunding campaigns of their own, and this trend is going to continue.

-Real estate crowdfunding is taking off like crazy.
+Real estate crowdfunding is taking off.
 And AIG launched an insurance product specifically to protect equity crowdfunding investors.
-So an industry that supports crowdfunding is going to grow beyond outsourcing manufacturing and marketing to include financial service products.
+So an industry that supports crowdfunding is going to grow beyond outsourced manufacturing and marketing to include financial services products.

 The market for loan type of crowdfunding projects is by far the largest of all other types of funding models.
 This is relatively new.
 Not so long ago donations and rewards were the only ways to crowdfund.
 Peer to Peer lending is growing fast.
 This is in direct competition with one of the main forms of revenue for banks.
 Interest from loans.
 It shows how much traditional forms of capitalizing businesses are competing with crowdfunding.

 How long will this technology live?
 It’s a cornerstone of the new economy.
 More funding types are being invented.
 This market is bigger than it seems.

 The total market cap of Crowdfunding was estimated to be $34 billion in 2014.
 The Crypto market has a strong connection to crowdfunding.
 As of May 25th 2019, the total Cryptocurrency Market Cap is $251,575,129,776 according to https://coinmarketcap.com/.

 I haven’t calculated exactly what percentage of cryptocurrencies were not started through crowdsales.
 However, it’s fair to say a majority of the market was.
 This list includes Mastercoin, Etherum, NXT, iota, NEO, Spectercoin and EOS.
 This is by far the most interesting iteration of crowdfunding.
 A coin sale is a crowdfunding campaign.
 So the larger figure is much closer to the true size of the market.